NickJoslyn/flow-model/README.md

 # flow-model
-Repository for location analysis with path-based demands
+Repository for location analysis with path-based demands.

 Location Analysis (LA) is a subset of operations research.
 Specifically, LA seeks to optimize the placement of facilities to satisfy some set of demands.